Affirmative Action

 f.
 Duty to Cooperate

-Every faculty member, librarian, administrator, staff member and College employee has a duty to cooperate fully and unconditionally in an investigation conducted pursuant to this Policy’s Complaint Procedure, subject to the provisions of any relevant collective bargaining agreements.
+Every faculty member, librarian, administrator, staff member, employee, agent, or other person authorized by the College to provide aid, benefit, or service under the College’s education or activity has a duty to cooperate fully and unconditionally in an investigation conducted pursuant to this Policy’s Complaint Procedure, subject to the provisions of any relevant collective bargaining agreements.
+In addition, every individual participating or attempting to participate in the College’s education program or activity has a duty to cooperate fully and unconditionally in an investigation conducted pursuant to this Policy’s Complaint Procedure.

 This duty includes, among other things, speaking with the Affirmative Action Officer, Title IX Coordinator or other authorized personnel or investigator and voluntarily providing all information and documentation which relates to the claim being investigated.
 The failure and/or refusal of any employee to cooperate in an investigation may result in disciplinary action up to and including termination.